All-optical production of Bose-Einstein condensates with 2 Hz repetition rate

-While the optimization was performed in a sequence with $\SI{3.4}{s}$ of cycle time, most of this falls onto $\SI{2}{s}$ of MOT loading and $\SI{1}{s}$ of image readout.
-To receive a BEC creation sequence with minimal total cycle time, we reduce the MOT loading to $\SI{120}{ms}$ while adjusting the evaporation parameters for a best compromise in atom number, Fig.~\ref{fig:DE} (f).
+While the optimization was performed in a sequence with $\SI{3.6}{s}$ of cycle time, most of the time is consumed by $\SI{1}{s}$ of MOT loading and $\SI{2}{s}$ of image readout and processing.
+To receive a BEC creation sequence with minimal total cycle time, we reduce the MOT loading to $\SI{120}{ms}$ and the duration of each ramp to values between $30$ and $\SI{40}{ms}$, optimizing the atomic flux.
 At the end of the evaporation, the ODT beam powers are left constant for $\SI{20}{ms}$ and then increased slightly over another $\SI{30}{ms}$ to achieve long lifetimes.
-Within $\SI{486}{ms}$, we create and detect BECs of $2 \times 10^4$ atoms.
+In total, the evaporation takes $\SI{275}{ms}$.
+For detection, a region of interest is defined to reduce the image readout duration, which is performed in parallel to the subsequent cycle.
+Within $\SI{486}{ms}$, we create and detect BECs of $4 \times 10^4$ atoms with no discernable thermal fraction.
+We estimate \SI{350}{nK} as an upper limit of the BEC temperature.
+To characterize the stability of the system, two consecutive measurement series have been taken, each for $49$~s with $101$ experimental cycles with a break of $90$~s inbetween.
+The mean atom numbers and their standard deviation are $40{,}200 \pm 4{,}400$ and $40{,}700 \pm 3{,}900$, respectively, corresponding to an atom number stability of $10 \%$, without any signs of additional instability due to the high repetition rate.

 To our knowledge, this presents the fastest creation of a BEC to date.
 The atom number could be significantly increased by improving the atomic flux of the 2D-MOT.
 The flux was limited because we only operated the Rb dispenser, our main source of atoms, conservatively, because it harms our number-resolving detection~\cite{Puer2023} required for further experiments.
 The method could be improved along the following lines. (i) The discretization presented in Fig.~\ref{fig:paintingeffects} could be used to generate high phase-space densities when combined with the optical molasses phase. (ii) The required painting frequency spectra can be generated by much more sophisticated time-domain signals with a possible improvement on the resulting frequencies. (iii) Painting was only applied in the two horizontal directions which leads to a small transfer efficiency of the available atoms of the molasses phase.
 An extension to the third dimension is complicated by the gravitational potential.
 With increased optical power, discretized trapping potentials could be spread along the third dimension to collect the atoms, and subsequently unify them during the evaporation.